Trump Would Allow Fed’s Powell to Stay On, Lower Corporate Tax Rate

 Wall Street

-In addition, an incoming President Trump would consider hiring JPMorgan Chase CEO Jamie Dimon as his Treasury Secretary, though the former president has been highly critical of the bank executive in the past.
+In addition, former President Trump said that if he is elected, he will consider hiring JPMorgan Chase CEO Jamie Dimon as his Treasury secretary, though the former president has been highly critical of the bank executive in the past.

-Another name he would consider to have in his administration is Virginia Governor Glenn Youngkin, a former co-CEO of the investment firm Carlyle Group Inc.
+Another name he would consider having in his administration is Virginia Gov. Glenn Youngkin, a former co-CEO of the investment firm Carlyle Group Inc.

-Big Tech is negatively affecting children’s mental health, contributing to the growing rates of suicide among young people, the former president noted.
+The former president also said that Big Tech is negatively affecting children’s mental health, contributing to the growing rates of suicide among young people.

 “They have become too big, too powerful,” he said.
 “They’re having a huge negative impact on, especially, young people.”

-He reiterated his position that he would not ban TikTok because it would reward other social media companies.
+He reiterated his position that he would not ban TikTok because that would reward other social media companies.

-In April, President Biden signed a law banning the Chinese-owned social media platform unless it is sold within a year.
+In April, President Biden signed a law banning the Chinese-owned TikTok unless it is sold within a year.

 Foreign Policy